 Examples of Backing and Laying Sports Bets

 So we start by searching the football leagues to find our game.
-We find a match perfect for our strategy between Sunderland and Manchester United with the odds of the draw at 3.8 of which we deicide is good number for this game to place lay the draw.
-It’s worth noting at this point which team is favourite to win.
+We find a match perfect for our strategy between Sunderland and Manchester United with the odds of the draw at 3.8 of which we decide is good number for this game to place lay the draw.
+It’s worth noting at this point which team is favored to win.
 Although we don’t need this market for our strategy it will have an effect on how much the odds fluctuate.
-If the favourite were to score first then the odds of the draw would shoot up, but if the underdogs were to score then the odds would still increase but lesser so than the favourite.
+If the favorite were to score first then the odds of the draw would shoot up, but if the underdogs were to score then the odds would still increase but lesser so than the favorite.

-With 20 minutes gone we get a perfect scenario where Manchester United (the favourites prior to kick off) score to make it 1-0.
+With 20 minutes gone we get a perfect scenario where Manchester United (the favorites prior to kick-off) scores to make it 1-0.
 The odds on all markets will now begin to fluctuate but again we are solely interested in the draw market.
 As Manchester United lead the likelihood of the draw will decrease and the odds will increase.
 Perfect!
 We can now back the draw to guarantee a profit on any result and simply forget about the game.

-In principal, that’s how it works but there are exceptions to the cause and scenario’s where goals won’t be scored of which we talk about in our further reading and tips section.
-Before we move onto that we just want to mention why Betfair is probably the best exchange to perfect this strategy.
+In principle, that’s how it works but there are exceptions to the cause and scenario’s where goals won’t be scored of which we talk about in our further reading and tips section.
+Before we move on we want to mention why Betfair is probably the best back and lay betting exchange to perfect this strategy at.
 When the time comes to back off the draw after the goal has been scored it’s not going to be easy to work out exactly how much you need to place to ensure you get the same amount of profit on each result.
-Betfair will allow you to type your stake in and it will automatically show how much you will make depending on your amount wagered.
+Betfair will allow you to type your stake in and it will automatically show how much you will make depending on the amount wagered.
 This is a vital little tool for the backing and laying strategy.

 Tips and Further Reading – IMPORTANT!

-- No goal after 70 minutes – If the situation arises where there hasn’t been a goal after 70 minutes of play then it’s time to simply cut your losses on this game.
+- No goal after 70 minutes – If there hasn’t been a goal after 70 minutes of play then it’s time to cut your losses on this game.
 DO NOT get tempted to let the game ride as this simply defeats the whole point of the system.
 Simply back the draw at a loss, reduce risking your entire initial stake, take your loss and move on to your next game.
 There’s always another game!

 - Initial odds bracket – Before a game takes place it’s important to choose matches where the draw is ideally placed between the odds of 3.0 and 3.9 – certainly no greater.
 The reason behind this is that odds of greater than around 3.9 will see a smaller jump meaning reduced profits and increased exposure.